How to Become a Licensed Counselor in California

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-What Types of Counseling Licenses are Available in California?
+What Counseling Licenses Are Available in California?

 The state of California licenses three different types of Counselors.
 You can become certified as a Substance Abuse Counselor, or a School Counselor and the California Board of Behavioral Sciences can also license you to practice as a Licensed Professional Clinical Counselor.

-How do I become a Licensed Professional Counselor in California?
+How Do I Become a Licensed Professional Counselor in California?

 In order to become a Licensed Professional Counselor in California you must first graduate from a Masters Degree in Counseling, you chosen Masters program must have included a minimum of 60 semester hours of coursework.
-As part of your Masters Degree you must have completed coursework in at least 10 out of 13 core areas stipulated by the California Board of Behavioral Science.
+As part of your Master's degree, you must have completed coursework in at least 10 out of 13 core areas stipulated by the California Board of Behavioral Science.
 Beyond this is must also have included coursework covering the following topics: child abuse, partner abuse, human sexuality and gender and again and long term care.
 While studying for you Masters Degree you must also complete six hours of fieldwork.

-After you have finished your Masters degree you can then register as an intern while you complete the necessary 3,000 hours of supervised professional practice.
+After you have finished your Master's degree you can then register as an intern while you complete the necessary 3,000 hours of supervised professional practice.
 At least 150 of these hours must be done in either a hospital or community agency.

 The final step after graduating and attaining the supervised hours needed to qualify for licensure is to sit the National Clinical Mental Health Counseling Examination and the California Law and Ethics Examination.
 Once you have passed the two exams you have them met all of the necessary stipulation and can go ahead and apply for licensure.

-Counselor Career Outlook In California
+Counselor Career Outlook in California